meteor-vue/vue-meteor/packages/vue-component/README.md

 ### Hot-reloading

 To enable component hot-reloading, make sure that you launch meteor in development mode (typically with `meteor` or `meteor run`).
-The server console should print these lines:
+The server console should print this line:

 ```
-Dev client (vue-components) added to bundle
 Dev server (vue-components) listening on port 4242
 ```